 Automated trading systems depend heavily on uptime and stability.
 Any disruption can directly affect trading outcomes.

-Online reviews should not be treated as final judgments.
-However, when financial automation is involved, patterns of operational complaints deserve careful attention before making any commitment.
+However, when financial automation is involved, patterns of operational feedback deserve careful attention before making any commitment.

 How to Report HiTech Bot?